the children's hour

 The real tragedy lies in the fact that Martha realises, through the course of the struggle to clear their names, that she does indeed love Karen, and that she is all the things that people say she is.
 Ashamed and fearful of her own urges, she confesses her feelings to Karen, and begins an emotional spiral into despair.

-Shirley Maclaine stated much later on (in the documentary The Celluloid Closet) that she doesn't believe that Martha would have really given up so easily.
+Shirley Maclaine stated much later on (in the documentary The Celluloid Closet) that she doesn't believe that Martha would have really given up so easily, not even then.
 After spending her whole life fighting for everything she had, Martha's instinct would have been to fight for Karen, to defy disapproval and stand up for herself.
 Unfortunately that wasn't the way film worked in those days.

 Even though I knew it was hopeless, I hung on to the very end with an insane belief that Karen would just turn around and kiss Martha, admitting she didn't love Joe, that they had always belonged together after all.
 Even as I heard the music swelling that indicated tragedy in the works, I could feel my mind rebelling, fighting against the Hollywood inevitability.

 I watched The Children's Hour in a cinema full of lesbians at a film festival retrospective screening, and it was like being at a late night, audience participation Rocky Horror Picture Show.
 People hissed at the screen when the troublemaking brat appeared.
 We all held our collective breaths as Martha confessed her lonely, dark secret.
 We yelled at Karen to hurry as she climbed those stairs to see Martha at the end, as if our cries could somehow stop the inevitable from happening.
 And as Audrey Hepburn walked through the gates of the school for the last time we cried with the hopelessness of it all.